leungwensen/xmind-sdk-javascript/doc/api.md

 ## DomMixin

-all the constructors below is inherited from DomMixin. it provides some helper methods on Dom.
+all the constructors below is inherited from DomMixin. it provides some helper functions on Dom.

 it requires all the sub-constructors instances to have a `doc` attribute. and the `doc` attribute must be an instance of [xmldom](https://github.com/jindw/xmldom) DocumentElement or Element.

-### constructor methods
+### constructor properties

-### instance methods
+### instance properties

 - [x] instance.getAttribute(name)